 Can ceramic pans handle high heat?

 How much heat a ceramic pan can take will depend on its design.
-A pan of 100% ceramic can handle extreme heat (up to 2500 ºF); the nonstick type with advanced technology up to 600 ºF; but for the standard nonstick type no more than medium heat is advisable.
+A pan of 100% ceramic can handle extreme heat (up to 2500 ºF); the nonstick type with advanced technology up to 600 ºF; but for the standard nonstick type I recommend no higher than medium heat.

 The three best ceramic pan options for high heat